Active Galaxies NewsletterAn electronic publication dedicated to the observations and theory of active galaxies

 E-mail contact: firstname.lastname@example.org

-Preprint available at http://arxiv.org/abs/1308.4843
+Preprint available at http://arxiv.org/abs/1409.0674

-Accepted by Astrophysical Journal
+Accepted for publication in The Astrophysical Journal

 E-mail contact: email@example.com

 The Mass of the Central Black Hole in the Nearby Seyfert Galaxy NGC5273